 Heat a large skillet over medium-high heat and, when hot, add butter and swirl to melt and coat the bottom of the pan.

-Cook on one side until golden brown; 2 to 3 minutes.
+Cook on one side until golden brown about 2 to 3 minutes.
 Turn breasts over and cook the other side for 2 to 3 minutes.
 Place breasts on a plate and cover with foil.

 Add vermouth or white wine and lemon juice to skillet.
 Reduce, scraping up browned bits, until you only have about a tablespoon of sauce.
 Add capers, zest, and chicken broth and reduce by half.
 Near the end of cooking add the lemon slices.
 Season with salt to taste and pour over breasts.